getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 Reserved capacity allows you to prepay for significant discounts.
 Your prepaid, reserved capacity is always applied before on-demand capacity.
 Unused reserved capacity expires at the end of each billing month.

 Every Sentry account includes a varying amount of reserved capacity.
-For example, our free plan includes 10,000 events per month.
+For example, our developer plan includes 5,000 events per month.

 ### Billing Cycles